Virginia Legal Malpractice Statute of Limitations

 How the limitation period applies

 Va.
-Code § 8.01-246(2) (written, signed retainer) or § 8.01-246(4) (oral or unsigned retainer). ctions on a judgment or decree, shall be brought within the following number of years next after the cause of action shall have accrued: 1.
-In actions or upon a recognizance, except recognizance of bail in a civil suit, within 10 years; and in actions or motions upon a recognizance of bail in a civil suit, within three years, omitting from the computation of such three years such time as the right to sue out such execution shall have been suspended by injunction, supersedeas or other process; 2.
-In actions on any contract that is not otherwise specified and that is in writing and signed by the party to be charged thereby, or by his agent, within five years whether such writing be under seal
+Code § 8.01-246(2) (written, signed retainer) or § 8.01-246(4) (oral or unsigned retainer).
+Subject to the provisions of § 8.01-243 regarding injuries to person and property and of § 8.01-245 regarding the application of limitations to fiduciaries, and their bonds, actions founded upon a contract, other than actions on a judgment or decree, shall be brought within the following number of years next after the cause of action shall have accrued: 2.
+In actions on any contract that is not otherwise specified and that is in writing and signed by the party to be charged thereby, or by his agent, within five years whether such writing be under seal or not; 4.
+In actions upon (i) any contract that is not otherwise specified and that is in writing and not signed by the party to be charged, or by his agent, or (ii) any unwritten contract, express or implied, within three years.

 Use the calculator